Monster Squad: Home video

 Monster Squad: The Complete Series was released in Region 1 on June 23, 2009, by Virgil Films and Entertainment.
-The Region 2 release followed on August 3, 2009, by Fabulous Films.
+The Region 2 release followed on August 3 the same year, by Fabulous Films.

 In popular culture

 A later, unrelated animated television series by Hanna-Barbera Productions called Drak Pack had a similar premise, as did the DC Comics characters the Creature Commandos, although they fought Nazis rather that super-criminals.
+A similar group of Universal-inspired monsters appeared in a film of the same name.

 In Teen Titans Go! episode 8, "Monster Squad", the Titans want to be the scariest trick-or-treaters in town, so Raven casts a spell to turn them into real monsters.